AdobeDocs/document-cloud-learn.en/help/acrobat/industry/gov/understanding-accessibility.md

 ---
-title: Making PDFs Accessible Part 1
+title: Making PDFs Accessible--Understanding Accessibility
-description: Understanding Accessiblity
+description: Learn what it means to make a PDF accessible for people with disabilities
 role: Business Practitioner
 product: Acrobat DC
 level: Advanced